-Jennifer L. Weber Executive Vice President and Chief Human Resources Officer
+Jennifer L. Weber Executive Vice President – External Affairs and Strategic Policy

-Jennifer currently serves on the board of advisors for the Belk College of Business at the University of North Carolina at Charlotte.
-She is a board member and chairs the 2012 United Way campaign for the United Way of Central Carolinas.
-Prior to her relocation to Charlotte, Jennifer served on the board of the Dan Beard Boy Scout Council of Greater Cincinnati and the Salvation Army.
+Jennifer is a past chair and current member of the board of directors for the United Way of Central Carolinas.
+She is also a member of the executive committee of the Charlotte Chamber, national advisory board of the Institute for Emerging Issues and the board of directors for the Center for Climate and Energy Solutions.
+Prior to her relocation to Charlotte, she served on the boards of the Dan Beard Boy Scout Council of Greater Cincinnati and the Salvation Army.
 She also participated in Leadership Cincinnati.

 Duke Energy, the largest electric power company in the United States, supplies and delivers electricity to approximately 7 million customers in the Southeast and Midwest.
 The company also distributes natural gas in Ohio and Kentucky.
 Its commercial power and international businesses operate diverse power generation assets in North America and Latin America, including a growing renewable energy portfolio.
 Headquartered in Charlotte, N.C., Duke Energy is a Fortune 250 company traded on the New York Stock Exchange under the symbol DUK.